 After having a clear understanding of the model, it is now time to look at the example of reflective writing that will assist you in better comprehension of the reflection practice using Roper Logan and Tierney's model of reflection.

-Roper Logan and Tierney model of reflection example in nursing
+Roper Logan and Tierney model example in nursing

 Case assessment - This example will highlight the experience of a third year nursing student assessing a patient named Jonah suffering from Post Traumatic Stress Disorder.
 The reflection example will focus on the nursing assessment of Jonah done by a nurse through a checklist.